josh-spatial/josh-spatial.github.io/docs/README.md

 #### [qdmap](https://josh-spatial.github.io/qdmap/)

 This is a QGIS plugin I would like to develop with Python for creating explosives safety site plans.
+Right now I'm basing its calculations on NATO's Allied Ammunition Storage and Transport Publication 1 (AASTP-1, Edition C, Version 1).

 #### [QGIS](https://qgis.org/en/site/)